vasup86/stock-prediction-api/README.md

 ## LEGAL DISCLAIMER
-This project is for education purpose only.
-This project and available API's is for personal use only.
+This project is for education purpose only and the available API's is for personal use only.
 The data collected using [yfinance](https://pypi.org/project/yfinance/) is under Yahoo!'s terms and conditions.

 ## Introduction
 Personal project that enables users to get stock prediction data for the next 30 days.
 The project is based on Meta's [Prophet](https://facebook.github.io/prophet/) project.
 The project uses upto 5 year's worth of opening price data for a stock and predicts the opening price for the next 30 days.
 A frontend website is developed to visualize the data, [here](https://github.com/vasup86/Stock-Prediction-Website).